dailydotdev/docs/docs/squads/creating-your-squad.md

 Here are some of the features that are now live as part of Squads:

-✨ **Create a Squad**: Starting today, you all have the ability to create your own Squads, complete with a unique name, image, and description.
+✨ **Create a Squad**: Starting today, you all have the ability to create your own Squads, complete with a unique name, image, and description. <br>

-✨ **Invite your friends and colleagues**: Invite developers you know and appreciate to your Squad, facilitate the discussion, manage interesting links together, and more!
+✨ **Invite your friends and colleagues**: Invite developers you know and appreciate to your Squad, facilitate the discussion, manage interesting links together, and more! <br>
 ✨ **Create new posts**: Members of a Squad can create new posts, share links from the daily.dev feed or external sources, enhancing interaction and discussion.
-It has full markdown support too!
+It has full markdown support too! <br>

-✨ **Discuss with your Squad**: Squads feature the option for members to comment and engage in discussions on the posts shared within the Squad itself.
+✨ **Discuss with your Squad**: Squads feature the option for members to comment and engage in discussions on the posts shared within the Squad itself. <br>
 ✨ **Moderate Your Squad**: As an admin, you have access to moderation tools to manage posts, comments, and member interactions.
 Keep your Squad discussions healthy, respectful, and focused.

 ## How to Create a Squad